Bottom Line Up Front

 How Much Money Do I Need to Start Investing?

 If you have extra cash on hand after paying your bills, you can put it to good use by investing it for your future.
 Even if you only have an extra $500 to invest, that’s a great start!
 If you’re not quite there, though, there are ways to invest with smaller amounts.
-For example, Navy Federal Financial Group’s Digital Investor allows you to invest as little as $1 per stock or exchange traded fund (ETF).
+For example, Navy Federal Investment Services Digital Investor allows you to invest as little as $1 per stock or exchange-traded fund (ETF).

 When Should I Start Investing?